Chapter 4 Computing Resources

 Genomic data files can be quite large and can require quite a bit of storage and processing power.

-Here is an image of sizes of some common file types:
+Below is a table of the approximate sizes of some common file types:

 4.3.2 Imaging Data File Sizes

-Imaging data, although often smaller than genomic data, can start to add up quickly with more images and samples.
+Imaging data, although often smaller than genomic data, can start to add up quickly with multiple images and samples.

-Here is an table of average file sizes for various medical imaging modalities from Liu et al. (2017):
+Here is a table of average file sizes for various medical imaging modalities from Liu et al. (2017):

 [source]

 Note that depending on the study requirements, several images may be needed for each sample.
-Thus data storage needs can add up quickly.
+Therefore, data storage needs can add up quickly.

 4.3.3 Clinical Data File Sizes